AElfProject/aelf-learn/docs/_get-testnet-token-seed.md

-Acquire testnet SEED for creating fungible or non-fungible tokens on aelf testnet.
+To acquire testnet SEED for creating fungible or non-fungible tokens on aelf testnet.

 **Get ELF Seed**